MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

     ![Screenshot showing the variable properties pane, with the Go to source button highlighted](media/bot-variable-source.png "Screenshot showing the variable properties pane, with the Go to source button highlighted")

-This will take you to the node in the topic where this variable was created.
+This will take you to the node in the topic where the variable was created.

 **Find all topics using a bot variable**
 1. Select any variable in the authoring canvas.